unixtux/aiotgm/README.md

 * #### [Available methods](https://core.telegram.org/bots/api#available-methods)
-All the methods of the Client are the same described in https://core.telegram.org/bots/api#available-methods, changed from camelCase to snake_case
+All the methods of the Client are the same described in [here](https://core.telegram.org/bots/api#available-methods), changed from camelCase to snake_case.

-> #### NOTES
+* #### NOTES
->> If the Message has not text, it's str() instead of None, so you can use text.startswith() for example without getting errors
+> If the object Message has not text, it's str() instead of None, so you can use for example text.startswith() without getting errors.
+> All other optional attributes of the objects are None if they are not in the Json received as response.

 * #### Usage
 ```python